Michigan State Police

 December 31, 1971

-Troopers Charles Stark and Gary Rampy began their midnight shift at the New Buffalo Post.
-After meeting fellow Troopers Robert DenHouten and David Hettinga at the Sawyer Truck Stop for coffee at 2:30 AM, they left southbound on Red Arrow Highway to patrol for a possible drunk driver.
-With Trooper Rampy at the wheel, a 2-door Maverick made a U-turn in front of them and the troopers pulled them over in front of 16620 Red Arrow Highway, the Richard Novacek residence.
-The driver was identified as Jonnie Willie Croxton of Parsons, Tennessee and his passenger was Dorothy Pearl Broz of Inkster, Michigan.
-Trooper Rampy took Croxton back to the squad car while Broz called Trooper Stark to her window.
+Troopers Charles Stark and Gary Rampy began their midnight shift at the New Buffalo Post like most others.
+After meeting fellow Troopers Robert DenHouten and David Hettinga at the Sawyer Truck Stop for coffee at 2:30 AM, they left southbound on Red Arrow Highway to patrol for possible intoxicated drivers.
+With Trooper Rampy at the wheel, a 2-door Maverick made a U-turn in front of them.
+The troopers pulled the car over in front of 16620 Red Arrow Highway, the Richard Novacek residence.
+The driver was identified as Jonnie Willie Croxton of Parsons, Tennessee, and his passenger, Dorothy Pearl Broz of Inkster, Michigan.
+Rampy took Croxton back to the squad car while Broz called Stark to her window.
 As he approached the window, a scuffle ensued at the rear of the squad car.
-Croxton had pulled a .25 caliber automatic pistol on Rampy and demanded his gun.
-Both Trooper Stark and Rampy surrendered their guns to Croxton and as soon as the guns were in his hand, he shot Trooper Rampy in the eye.
-Without a weapon to protect him, Trooper Stark took a defensive position but was shot 3 times, one glancing blow to the head and the other two to his temple and under his chin.
-As both troopers lay on the ground, Croxton and Broz got into their vehicle, backed up and scuffed Trooper Stark's head with the rear tire and continued southbound on Red Arrow Highway towards Indiana.
+Croxton had pulled a .25 caliber pistol on Rampy and demanded his gun.
+Both Stark and Rampy surrendered their guns to Croxton and as soon as the guns were in his hand, he shot Rampy in the eye.
+Without a weapon to protect him, Stark took a defensive position but was shot three times; one glancing blow to the head, and the other two to his temple and under his chin.
+As both troopers lay on the ground, Croxton and Broz got into their vehicle, backed up and scuffed Stark's head with the rear tire and continued southbound on Red Arrow Highway towards Indiana.

 Witnessing the entire event was Richard Novacek and neighbor Oliver Dohner.
-A call was made to the New Buffalo Post at 2:55 AM and Dohner ran to the aid of the troopers but was surprised to see the suspect car returning to the scene.
+A call was made to the New Buffalo Post at 2:55 AM.
+Dohner ran to the aid of the troopers but was surprised to see the suspect car returning to the scene.
 Both men sought cover and called the New Buffalo Post once again.
 Sgt.
 Ed Caid dispatched Troopers DenHouten and Hettinga to the Novacek home, just a short time after having coffee with their fellow comrades.
 With the chaos of what just happened, the troopers overshot the driveway, giving the suspects a chance to flee northbound on Red Arrow Highway.
 Both troopers fired at the fleeing Maverick but it continued northbound.
-The vehicle abruptly turned on Warren Woods Road and then on Lakeshore Drive for about a mile.
-Croxton exited the vehicle as Trooper DenHouten rammed the Maverick, knocking him off balance but he got up and started running.
-Trooper Hettinga jumped out of the window of the squad car with his sawed off shotgun and chased after Croxton while ordering him to stop.
-With Croxton still running, Trooper Hettinga took aim and fired twice.
+The vehicle abruptly turned onto Warren Woods Road and then on Lakeshore Drive for about a mile.
+Croxton exited the vehicle as DenHouten rammed the Maverick, knocking him off balance, however he got up and started running.
+Hettinga jumped out of the window of the squad car with his sawed off shotgun and chased after Croxton while ordering him to stop.
+With Croxton still running, Hettinga took aim and fired twice.
 Croxton was hit and killed instantly.
-Searching the pockets of Croxton were the service revolvers of both Troopers Stark and Rampy, along with another .25 caliber automatic pistol.
+A search of his pockets revealed the service revolvers of both Stark and Rampy, along with another .25 caliber pistol.